ayamkv/chainsaw-old/README.md

 # Chainsaw
 <img src="https://img.shields.io/badge/deprecated-discontinued-inactive"/>

-it's a python program that posts a frame (images) from chainsaw man pv in order every 6-7 hours
+It's a python script that posts a frame (images) from chainsaw man pv in order every 6-7 hours

-## Storage
+## 📦 Storage

-the image files are huge, so i decided to upload them on **dropbox**
+The image files are huge, so i decided to upload them on **dropbox**
 > since they have an easier api to implement , i think

-using dropbox api we can download the image and delete the image when we're done so it will _bypass_ **heroku** storage limit.
+using dropbox api we can download the image, and then delete the image when we're done. so that's how it will _bypass_ **heroku**'s storage limit.

-## Banner
+## 🖼️ Banner
-there's another feature which is to change the twitter banner everytime it posts, it would have a background of the current frame blurred and the logo of chainsaw man.
+there's another feature which is to change the twitter banner everytime it posts a frame, it would have a background of the current frame blurred and the logo of chainsaw man.
 I'm using PIL for the blurred frame and overlay the logo on top.

-## Keep On Track
+## ⏳ Keep On Track

-to keep on track/in order i use `current.dat` to count every single time after it uploads, the file is in dropbox so it needs to download `current.dat`
+for now, to keep on track/in order i use `current.dat` to count every single time after it uploads, the file is in dropbox so it needs to download `current.dat`
 <br>
 ```